eatkinso/bike-anti-theft-device/notebooks/Elizabeth/README.md

 # 4/22/22 RFID on the STM32 [Elizabeth]

-Now that we have basic proof-of-concept RFID working, time to try and talk to it on the STM32.
+Now that I have basic proof-of-concept RFID working, time to try and talk to it on the STM32.

 For reference, the three RFID card codes are :
 - Card A: `[3f][a6][e6][e6][e6][26][26][a6][cc][b9][79][26][f2]`